Warren County – Route 340 Gooney Creek Bridge

 0.985-mile long From: .585 mile To:.022 mile south of Route 605 (Poor House Road)

 The proposed project is located on Route 340 from 0.655 mile south of Route 605 (Poor House Road) to 0.330 mile north of Route 605 (Poor House Road).
 Route 340 through this area consists of two 12-foot lanes with narrow shoulders and narrow ditches.
-The 24-foot wide bridge that crosses Gooney Creek sets at the bottom of steep grades to both the north and south.
+The 24-foot wide bridge that crosses Gooney Creek is at the bottom of steep grades to both the north and south.
 The bridge is a deteriorated, functionally obsolete structure.
 Functionally obsolete means a structure is designed with older design features that may not meet current geometrics, or traffic needs.
 This designation has no connection to condition rating, but is based on functionality.
 The bridge has reached the end of its lifespan and needs to be replaced.

 The project includes replacing the current bridge and approaches at Gooney Creek with a new two-lane structure and approaches.